SHRUG-FM: Reliability-Aware Foundation Models for Earth Observation: Introduction

-However, ongoing research questions the reliability of foundation models for EO in real-world scenarios~\citep{zhao2025exebenchbenchmarkingfoundationmodels,marsocci2025pangaeaglobalinclusivebenchmark}.
-These models can fail under spatial extremes, such as underrepresented geographies (e.g., deserts, polar regions, high latitudes etc.) and temporal extremes, such as atypical seasons, extreme weather events or long-term environmental shifts like droughts, due to gaps in geographic or seasonal coverage of the data used to pre-train the models~\cite{10261879,zhao2025exebenchbenchmarkingfoundationmodels}.
-Most models lack built-in mechanisms for detecting out-of-distribution (OOD) inputs or for quantifying uncertainty, often producing overconfident predictions.
+However, ongoing research questions the reliability of FMs for EO in real-world scenarios~\citep{zhao2025exebenchbenchmarkingfoundationmodels,marsocci2025pangaeaglobalinclusivebenchmark}.
+These models can fail under spatial extremes, such as underrepresented geographies (e.g., deserts, polar regions, high latitudes) and under temporal extremes, such as extreme weather events or long-term environmental shifts like droughts, due to gaps in geographical or seasonal coverage of the data used for pretraining~\cite{wang2023ssl4eo,zhao2025exebenchbenchmarkingfoundationmodels}.
+Most models lack built-in mechanisms to detect out-of-distribution (OOD) inputs or quantify uncertainty, often leading to overconfident predictions \cite{guo2017calibration, hendrycks2016baseline, gawlikowski2023survey}.
 Recent benchmarks such as REOBench~\citep{li2025reobenchbenchmarkingrobustnessearth}, GeoBench~\citep{lacoste2023geobenchfoundationmodelsearth} and PANGAEA~\citep{marsocci2025pangaeaglobalinclusivebenchmark} evaluate GFMs under conditions that better reflect real-world deployment, including shifts in geography, seasonality and sensor type.
 The results show that GFMs are regularly outperformed by simple supervised baselines, highlighting the need for systematic reliability assessments of their predictions, including OOD detection and uncertainty estimation.